 What are the benefits of being a registered shareholder?

-Ownership is recorded in your name directly on the register of the company.
-You are legally recognized as the direct owner of the shares.
+Ownership is recorded in your name directly on the register of the issuer.
+You are legally recognized as the registered owner of the shares.
 Computershare, as agent for the issuer, gives registered shareholders access to their holdings through our online Investor Center platform.
-Registered shareholders receive a proxy and can cast their vote directly at the company's shareholder meetings.
-The company has real time visibility of shareowners and can efficiently communicate with them.
+Registered shareholders receive a proxy and can cast their vote directly at the issuer's shareholder meetings.
+The issuer has real-time visibility of shareowners and can efficiently communicate with them.
 Other common registered shareholder rights include the right to transfer ownership of their shares to others, to directly receive share dividends and also to inspect certain corporate documents.

 What is a beneficial shareholder?